arrai-innovations/circleci-orbs/README.md

 -   It is assumed that repositories have been configured within the Sentry organisation so that commits can be associated with the release.
 Refer to the [Sentry documentation on this matter](https://docs.sentry.io/product/cli/releases/#sentry-cli-commit-integration).

 For information on how to override these defaults, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/sentry).
 An [example configuration](/examples/sentry.yml) is provided in the [examples folder](/examples/).

+### utils

+![utils: version][]

+This orb provides utility functions such as status badging, file uploads, and ssh key import.
+This is required by the other orbs.
+For information on the available utility functions, refer to the [documentation](https://circleci.com/orbs/registry/orb/arrai/utils).

 ## Developing Orbs